Estrogen-Rocks/estrogen-rocks.github.io/fem.md

   <summary>SRS - Click to Expand</summary>
   <br>

+  ### Note
+  Only **you** can make the decision yourself.
+Do your own research and come to your own conclusion.
+  Do not let the words of transphobes on the internet affect your decision.

   ### Surgery: A guide for MTFs
   A very informative PDF on SRS and the experiences surrounding the process.